Alannah MacTiernan: Cabinet 2001–2008

-Labor won the February 2001 state election, and the newly-appointed Premier Geoff Gallop made MacTiernan the Minister for Planning and Infrastructure.
+Labor won the February 2001 state election, and the newly appointed premier Geoff Gallop made MacTiernan the Minister for Planning and Infrastructure.
 This was a newly created ministry, superseding the previous roles of Minister for Planning and Minister for Transport.
 She retained this role for the following eight years that Labor was in power, including when Gallop resigned and was replaced as premier by Alan Carpenter.

 Soon after becoming a minister, MacTiernan had her driver's licence suspended for three months after accumulating too many demerit points.
 It then emerged that was the third time her licence had been suspended over the previous 15 years, having been caught drink driving two times before.
 In response, Police Minister Michelle Roberts took over for the road safety aspects of MacTiernan's portfolio by becoming the minister assisting the minister for planning and infrastructure with respect to road safety.

 Her most important achievement during this time was overseeing the construction and initial operation of the Mandurah line.
 The previous Liberal government had been planning for the line to run as a spur off the Armadale line at Kenwick.
-In July 2001, Cabinet approved the rerouting of the line as a direct route south from the Perth central business district (CBD) along the Kwinana Freeway.
+In July 2001, Cabinet approved the rerouting of the line as a direct route south from the Perth central business district (CBD) along the Kwinana Freeway, requiring the construction of the William Street tunnel.
 This made the railway more expensive than the previous plan, but resulted in a faster travel time as well as serving new areas.
 The scheduled opening date was delayed by a year.

 In addition to the Mandurah line construction, she oversaw several other public transport projects.
 The New MetroRail brand was formed for these projects to go under.
 These projects included the extension of the Joondalup line north to Clarkson station, the construction of a spur off the Armadale line to Thornlie, the building of Greenwood station and the rebuilding of Victoria Park station.